rjvitorino/Advent-of-Code-2024/README.md

 #### Techniques for Optimization
 - **Efficient Counting:**
-  - Use `collections.Counter` for counting occurrences in lists or strings.
+  - Use `collections.Counter` to count occurrences in lists or strings.
 - **Prime Numbers:**
   - Use `sympy` or implement Sieve of Eratosthenes for prime number generation.